 Posts in managed decline

-Continue reading 'The French Revolution: France’s new law banning oil and gas licenses sets the bar for climate leadership'.
+Continue reading 'The French Revolution: France bans new oil and gas licenses'.

 - The managed decline of fossil fuels has begun.
 Leaders around the world have a choice: Will they join France in moving forward in ending fossil fuel extraction and managing the decline of the fossil fuel industry?
 Or will they continue to deny full steam ahead off the cliff to climate disaster and economic disarray?